RESEARCH STARTER

 Introduction

 Periodontal disease begins with gum inflammation and progresses to pockets of infection, bone loss, and loosening of the teeth.
-It is present in up to 90 percent of the global population.
+Mild forms of periodontal disease, such as gingivitis, are estimated to affect a large proportion of the global population.
 Around 60 percent of people older than sixty-five have periodontal disease.
 Other risk factors include diabetes and poor dental hygiene.

 Proposed Natural Treatments